pitosalas/cleancont/output/2022-08-28-codesee-bring-visibility-to-your-codebase.md

 ---
 title: "CodeSee – Bring visibility to your codebase"
-subtitle: "[ CodeSee – Bring visibility to your codebase]( https://www.codesee.io/home) –CodeSee is the world’s..."
+subtitle: "CodeSee – Bring visibility to your codebase –CodeSee is the world’s..."
 category: "1"
 tags: ["645", "2248", "2249", "871", "937", "1135"]
 date: "2022-08-28"